couchbase/n1k1/README.md

 - temporary, but reused (recyclable) raw []bytes buf as a per-tuple working area might be associated with...
-  - the base.Vals as a hidden field "^tmp"?
+  - perhaps the base.Vals could have a hidden labeled "^tmp"?
     - but, unlike other Val's, it would be mutated! so, this is not highly favored.
     - and, also need to be careful to carrying the ^tmp